-Whether it was synergy, karma, or a “God thing,” I began volunteering at a battered women’s shelter.
-It was life-changing.
-I saw much more clearly the damage that can be done to someone’s sense of worth by being belittled, demeaned and manipulated.
-I watched as some went back for very complicated reasons, and others didn’t.
+I saw right in front of me the damage that can be done to someone’s sense of worth by being belittled, demeaned and manipulated.
+I watched as some went back to their abusers for very complicated reasons, and some others didn’t.
 I had to painfully admit that my own life mimicked theirs.
 It was unnerving.
 Scary.
 But I slowly faced my own shame, and decided I had to save myself.

 I was worth saving, and I got out.

-It was then that I began to like the life I was creating.
-As a result, I began to like myself in the process.
+A life I liked emerged.
+I was beginning to find my purpose.
 A couple of years later, I was lucky enough to meet a man whose heart was kind, who liked the very essence of me, and who wanted me to succeed in this journey of liking me.

 That was nearly thirty years ago.
 He’s still around, thank goodness.

 Psychological theory has something to say about all this.
 What comes first?
 Liking yourself?
 Or being valued by others?
 A psychologist named Maslow believed that we tend to initially discover our stability in a sense of belonging to a group, and a true sense of esteem can be created afterward.
 Think about all the ways you tried to fit in as a teenager, or may still be trying as an adult.
 You were trying to find that place with others first, way before you actually may have believed in yourself.

 The best gift to give yourself this Valentine’s Day…

 As this day devoted to love approaches, give your own life a look.
 Write down not only what you love about the life you’ve created, but also what you value and how those values are currently reflected in the life you’ve built for yourself.